Blushtones/testing/README.md

+# Testing

-# Testing: Behat Tests
+# Behat Tests for Jekyll

-This code will help you run Behat tests against a website.
-It was developed against a Drupal site, and the URL is hard coded.
+This repository contains code to help you test a local Jekyll site with Behat.
+You can also run the same tests against a website hosted on the web.

-Other tests for other sites exist as branches of this repo.

-Two such sites are:
-* lamrt.org.uk (main branch)
-* bees-ymca.org.uk

-There are a couple of places where you could make changes in this code to fit the site you are working on.
-See below.
+Behat is set up and run from inside a Docker container.

-You can run these tests against:
+You can run the same set of tests against:
-* another docker container on the same machine
+* a Jekyll instance (also run within a docker container) on the same machine
 * a site on a remote server

-# Usage
+## Get Started

 Clone this repo

-    git clone git@github.com:Blushtones/testing.git
+    git clone git@github.com:CooperativeIT/testing.git

 Move into the testing directory